prototypefund/Digital_Bargeld-docs/api-exchange.rst

   .. code-block:: tsref

     interface PaybackConfirmation {
-      // public key of the reserve that will receive the payback.
+      // public key of the reserve that will receive the payback,
+      // provided if refreshed was false.
+      reserve_pub?: EddsaPublicKey;

+      // public key of the old coin that will receive the payback,
+      // provided if refreshed was true.
-      reserve_pub: EddsaPublicKey;
+      old_coin_pub?: EddsaPublicKey;

       // How much will the exchange pay back (needed by wallet in
       // case coin was partially spent and wallet got restored from backup)